AussieSeaweed/gameservice/docs/source/interact.rst

    # True if the nature can deal the specified hole cards to the specified player, else False.
    nature.can_deal_hole(player, parse_cards('Ac2d'))

-   # Get the number of hole cards to be dealt to each player.
-   nature.hole_deal_count
-   # Get an iterator of players that can be dealt hole cards.
-   nature.dealable_players

    # True if the nature can deal cards to the board, else False.
    nature.can_deal_board()
    # True if the nature can deal the specified cards to the board, else False.
    nature.can_deal_board(parse_cards('KsKcKh'))

+   # The bet of the player.
+   player.bet
+   # The stack of the player.
+   player.stack
+   # The hole cards of the player.
+   player.hole
+   # The starting stack of the player.
+   player.starting_stack
+   # The total amount the player has in front.
+   player.total
+   # The effective stack of the player.
+   player.effective_stack
+   # The amount put into the pot by the player.
+   player.put
+   # An iterator of the hands of the player.
+   player.hands
+   # True if the player has mucked, else False.
+   player.mucked
+   # True if the player has shown, else False.
+   player.shown
+   # True if the player is in the hand, else False.
+   player.active

+   # The check/call amount.
+   player.check_call_amount
+   # The maximum bet/raise amount.
+   player.max_bet_raise_amount
+   # The minimum bet/raise amount.
+   player.min_bet_raise_amount
-   # Get the number of cards to be dealt to the board.
+   # True if the player has to showdown to attempt to win the pot.
-   nature.board_deal_count
+   player.showdown_necessary

    # True if the player can fold, else False.
    player.can_fold()